 Coronavirus disease 2019 (COVID-19), caused by the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), disproportionately affects the elderly, African Americans, individuals with obesity (BMI > 30), and those who are institutionalized (i.e. nursing home residents).
 In addition, belonging to any one of these groups indicates “high-risk” for vitamin D deficiency (and probable liver and/or kidney dysfunction, the drivers of Vitamin D activation).
 They go hand in hand.
 This is why it’s thought that low storage levels of vitamin D contribute to higher COVID-19 morbidity and mortality rates in the most high-risk populations.

 You may have heard in the national news recently that Vitamin D supplementation is ineffective at preventing SARS-CoV-2 infection.
-The problem is the totality of evidence supporting vitamin D’s effectiveness against severe COVID-19 outcomes is misunderstood, especially by the conventional non-integrative functional medicine community.
 In short, to say vitamin D is ineffective is hogwash since the evidence on its protective role for other respiratory viral infections or critical illness is well established (de Haan et al., 2014; Martineau et al., 2017).

 In a recent cross-sectional study of around 300 COVID-19 patients hospitalized at the Boston University Medical Center, Charoenngam and colleagues (2021) found that among 136 patients aged 65 years and older, most were found to have vitamin D deficiency.
 When Vitamin D supplementation was given to jumpstart their storage levels to “sufficient” levels, it led to statistically significant lower rates of death, acute respiratory distress syndrome (ARDS), and severe sepsis/septic shock.